Adelaice7/color-match-api/README.md

 # Color Match API

+This project was built as a recruitement project.

 This is an API designed to handle products with belonging dominant colors.
 It is used to retrieve products that have a color close to a provided product.